Isaac Atanga: FC Cincinnati

 On 31 March 2021, Atanga joined Major League Soccer side FC Cincinnati, signing a three-year contract.
 He made his debut for the club on 1 May 2021 against Orlando City, starting in the 3–0 defeat.
 Atanga scored his first goal for FC Cincinnati on 27 August 2021 against Columbus Crew but couldn't prevent the 3–2 defeat.

 Later clubs

 On 7 August 2022 it was confirmed, that Atanga had joined newly relegated Turkish TFF First League club Göztepe on a one-year loan deal with a purchase option.

 On 1 April 2023, Atanga signed with Eliteserien side Aalesund for an undisclosed fee.
 On 17 August 2024, Atanga joined Veikkausliiga club Ilves in Finland on loan for the remainder of the season with an option to buy.
 However, Ilves did not exercise their option to buy and Atanga returned to Aalesund after just five games and two goals.

-On January 25, 2025 it was confirmed that Atanga swapped Norway for Sweden when he signed a 2-year deal with Kalmar FF.
+On 25 January 2025 it was confirmed that Atanga swapped Norway for Sweden when he signed a 2-year deal with Kalmar FF.

+On 26 February 2026 Atanga signed a 3 year contract with Besta deild karla club Þór Akureyri.